AntiCope/anticope.ml/pages/sub/SwarmGuide.md

 </details>
 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Swarm Guide

-Swarm is a module that essentially allows multiple instances of Meteor to be controlled by one instance.
-This allows large tasks to be completed quickly and efficiently by utilising many features of Baritone.

 ## Setting up a host server